nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation
 The sort function executed by `SortCommand`.

-The sort function allows users to sort all persons in UniMate based on a given criteria.
-The following criterion for sort are shown below
+The sort function allows users to sort all persons in UniMate based on a given criteria, and has the following attributes:
-- Sort by name (optional: in the reverse order)
-- Sort by address (optional: in the reverse order)
-- Sort by email (optional: in the reverse order)
-- Sort by phone (optional: in the reverse order)

-The syntax used to call this command is as follows, without the [ ] braces: `sort [/byname][/byaddress][/byemail][byphone] [/reverse]`.
-Do note that sorting by reverse is optional.
+* `COMPARATOR`  —  AddressBook sorting criteria
+* `reverse`  —  Determines if sorting is by descending order

+The syntax used to call this command is as follows: `sort /COMPARATOR [/reverse]`, with the `COMPARATOR` being one of `/byname`, `/byemail`, `/byphone`, `/byaddress` to sort by name, email, phone and address respectively.
+If any of the fields are missing or if the formatting is incorrect, an error message will be thrown along with usage instructions on the correct formatting.
+The `/reverse` parameter is optional to sort in descending order instead.

 Given below is an example of how the sort function works at each step.
 We will simulate a user using the sort function to sort UniMate contacts by name in descending order.
 1. The user executes `sort /byname /reverse` to find his friend's contact.
 The input is passed into `UniMateParser` which then parses it with the `SortCommandParser`.